 Meritorious Artist of Russia, People's Artist of Moldova, theater and film actress, recipient of many national and international film awards.

-Film director/producer and author/screenwriter, is a veteran award winning filmmaker with over 30 years of film works in Hollywood and in Europe.
-He has some 30 novels published in the USA, UK and in translation in many languages worldwide.
-He cut his teeth in the film industry starting with advertising films and documentaries at MPO studios in New York.
-Then moved to Hollywood in the early seventies and he was best known for his Hollywood television work on such classics as Mannix and Bonanza.
-His recent films are “Cherkess” (2010), “The Prisoner” (2012) and “Facebook Romance” (2013).
+His beginnings in the film industry started with advertising films at J. Walter Thompson (JWT) and MPO studios in Ney York.
+Then moved to Hollywood in the early seventies and he was best known for his Hollywood television work on such classic series as Mannix and Bonanza.

 Jerome St John Blake